santiagoibarzabal/time-tracker/README.md

 ## Focus
 - The project has been developed with Hexagonal Archictecture and DDD, focusing on the backend and providing the minimum front-end necessary.
+- To use the application it is essential to execute the queue:work command detailed below ("running the app")

+## Follow the steps below ("running the app") in order to initialize correctly the application.
+The timer can be executed via:
+#### Endpoints:
+  - GET `/tasks`: list all tasks stats with status, total time elapsed, etc.
+  - POST `/tasks/{name}`: crate task & start timer.
+  - PUT `/tasks/{name}`: stop task timer

+#### CLI (same functionalities as above):
+ - php artisan task:list
+ - php artisan task:start {name}
+ - php artisan task:stop {name}

 ## Tools
 - [Docker](https://docs.docker.com/engine/reference/commandline/docker/) and [Docker compose](https://docs.docker.com/compose/)